Creating, Updating and Deleting Resources

 The response SHOULD include a Location header identifying the location of the newly created resource.

-The response MUST also include a document that contains the primary resource created.
+The response SHOULD also include a document that contains the primary resource created.

 If the resource object returned by the response contains a self key in its links member and a Location header is provided, the value of the self member MUST match the value of the Location header.